THUDM/CogVLM/README.md

 ```

 The program will automatically download the sat model and interact in the command line.
 You can generate replies by entering instructions and pressing enter.
 Enter 'clear' to clear the conversation history and 'stop' to stop the program.

+Note:

+* If you have trouble in accessing huggingface.co, you can add `--local_tokenizer /path/to/vicuna-7b-v1.5` to load the tokenizer.
+* If you have trouble in automatically downloading model with 🔨[SAT](https://github.com/THUDM/SwissArmyTransformer), try downloading from 🤖[modelscope](https://www.modelscope.cn/models/ZhipuAI/CogVLM/summary) or 🤗[huggingface](https://huggingface.co/THUDM/CogVLM) manually.

 The program provides the following hyperparameters to control the generation process and quantization accuracy:
 ```